panaversity/EduSmart/README.md

 (Textbook and Interaction) and keep the teacher in the loop.
 It will also help the teacher track student progress.
 The OpenAI Canvas type chatbot is a perfect fit for the teachers.
+We will be developing chatbot with bidirectional Q&A interface where both the AI and teacher can ask questions, similar to how human conversations naturally flow.

 4a.
 Generate Text Book Table of Content and Content in AuraDB